Swapnil-Powar/Sales-Tax-Calculator/README.md

 ## Business Rules

-1. **Basic Sales Tax**: 10% on all goods, except books, food, and medical products which are exempt
+1. **Basic Sales Tax**: 10% on all goods, except books, food, and medical products, which are exempt
 2. **Import Duty**: Additional 5% on all imported goods with no exemptions
 3. **Tax Rounding**: Sales tax is rounded up to the nearest 0.05